lonelyenvoy/python-memoization/CONTRIBUTING.md

 # Contributing

 Thank you for your contribution to this project.
 If your solution works well, I will merge your pull requests ASAP.
+**Feel free to add yourself to `CONTRIBUTORS.md` :-D**

 ## Bugs...